RAILS: A Robust Adversarial Immune-inspired Learning System: Abstract

 \section{Abstract}

 Adversarial attacks against deep neural networks (DNNs) are continuously evolving, requiring increasingly powerful defense strategies.
 We develop a novel adversarial defense framework inspired by the adaptive immune system: the Robust Adversarial Immune-inspired Learning System (RAILS).
-Initializing a population of exemplars that is balanced across classes, RAILS starts from a uniform label distribution that encourages diversity and debiases a potentially corrupted initial condition.
-RAILS implements an evolutionary optimization process to adjust the label distribution and achieve specificity towards ground truth.
-RAILS displays a tradeoff between robustness (diversity) and accuracy (specificity), providing a new immune-inspired perspective on adversarial learning.
-We empirically validate the benefits of RAILS through several adversarial image classification experiments on MNIST, SVHN, and CIFAR-10 datasets.
-For the PGD attack, RAILS is found to improve the robustness over existing methods by $\geq 5.62\%, 12.5\%$ and $10.32\%$, respectively, without appreciable loss of standard accuracy.
+Initializing a population of exemplars that is balanced across classes, RAILS starts from a uniform label distribution that encourages diversity and uses an evolutionary optimization process to adaptively adjust the predictive label distribution in a manner that emulates the way the natural immune system recognizes novel pathogens.
+RAILS' evolutionary optimization process explicitly captures the tradeoff between robustness (diversity) and accuracy (specificity) of the network, and represents a new immune-inspired perspective on adversarial learning.
+The benefits of RAILS are empirically demonstrated under eight types of adversarial attacks on a DNN adversarial image classifier for several benchmark datasets, including: MNIST; SVHN; CIFAR-10; and CIFAR-10.
+We find that PGD is the most damaging attack strategy and that for this attack RAILS is significantly more robust than other methods, achieving improvements in adversarial robustness by $\geq 5.62\%, 12.5\%$, $10.32\%$, and $8.39\%$, on these respective datasets, without appreciable loss of classification accuracy.
+Codes for the results in this paper are available at \url{https://github.com/wangren09/RAILS}.